cozygene/refactor/README.md

 #### python

-Execute directly from the command line:
+Execute from the command line:
 ```
 python demo.py
 ```